unrealwork/atsd-use-cases/IRSTaxFilings_2018/README.md

 | 2018 | Mar-30 | 89.00       | 94.14          | 92.47          | 1.67            | 1.80          |
 ```

-SQL console suppports the [`ROUND`](https://github.com/axibase/atsd/tree/master/sql#mathematical-functions) function for inline rounding operations of numerical values, however the SQL console interface also has a decimal precision setting which may be used to adjust date and number formatting even after the query has been completed.
+SQL console supports the [`ROUND`](https://github.com/axibase/atsd/tree/master/sql#mathematical-functions) function for inline rounding operations of numerical values, however the SQL console interface also has a decimal precision setting which may be used to adjust date and number formatting even after the query has been completed.

 ![](images/dec-pre.png)